Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Sampling/Readme.md

 ### SamplingDescription

 Information about the sampling process, used during the experiment.
-In some experiments no sampling is taking place at all, for example if an experiment is monitored via a photospectrometer in a 96-well plate over time.
-In this case, of course, no sampling was done during the experiment.
+In some experiments no sampling is taking place at all, for example, if an experiment is monitored via a photospectrometer in a 96-well plate over time.

 - __volume_per_sample__
   - Type: posfloat
-  - Description: The volume of the collected sample.
+  - Description: Volume of the collected sample.

 - __volume_per_sample_unit__
   - Type: string